Catholic school: Religious education

-The religious education as a core subject is a vital element of the curriculum where individuals are to develop themselves: "intellectually, physically, socially, emotionally and of course, spiritually."
-The education also involves: "the distinct but complementary aspect of the school's religious dimension of liturgical and prayer life of the school community."
-In Catholic schools, teachers teach a Religious Education Program provided by the Bishop and Superintendent.
-The teacher Pastor, and Bishop therefore, contribute to the planning and teaching Religious Education Lessons.
+The religious education as a core subject is a vital element of the curriculum where individuals are to develop themselves "intellectually, physically, socially, emotionally and of course, spiritually".
+The education also involves "the distinct but complementary aspect of the school's religious dimension of liturgical and prayer life of the school community".
+In Catholic schools in the US, teachers teach a Religious Education Program provided by the Bishop and Superintendent.
+The teacher, pastor, and Bishop therefore, contribute to the planning and teaching Religious Education Lessons.

+The Church is also cognizant of the importance of religious education "for the great number who are being trained in schools that are not Catholic" and recognises the role of Catholic teachers and associates who "work in [non-Catholic] schools" and set an example "by the witness of [their] lives".

-Catholic education has been identified as a positive fertility factor; Catholic education at the college level and, to a lesser degree, at secondary school level is associated with a higher number of children, even when accounting for the confounding effect that higher religiosity leads to a higher probability of attending religious education.
+Catholic education has been identified as a positive fertility factor: Catholic education at the college level and, to a lesser degree, at secondary school level is associated with a higher number of children, even when accounting for the confounding effect that higher religiosity leads to a higher probability of attending religious education.

+Oversight and support

+Catholic schools are subject to the oversight of their diocesan education office, which also seeks to support Catholic schooling and wider education within the diocese.
+For example, the Diocesan Education Service in the Northampton Diocese (UK) states that it aims "to support Catholic education and formation across the Diocese of Northampton.
+Our remit is wide including the management of Schools and Academies, Adult Education and Religious Education in Schools."